Q. What's the difference between single action and double action?

 When we produce original colors, we do not use offsets (colors selected that appear similar but lack the proper appearance in sunlight).
 We have a complete lab stocked with the correct toners and metallics to make the COLORS OF YESTERDAY come alive today.

 Colors are reproduced in our lab using original formulas and standards authentic to the era.
-Each PPG color order receives a spray-out panel and is CERTIFIED by our LAB to be correct to standard.
+Each color is CERTIFIED by our LAB to be correct to the OEM standard.

 Q. What is meant by a Three Stage Paint System?